THOMASELOVE/432-classes-2025/class12/README.md

 ## Announcements

-1. Some of you are having some trouble estimating and interpreting effect sizes in linear and logistic regression models.
+1. Some of you may be struggling with estimating and interpreting effect sizes in linear and logistic regression models.
 [Chapter 22 of the Course Notes](https://thomaselove.github.io/432-notes/effectsize.html) walks through this for fits built with `lm()`, `glm()`, `ols()` and `lrm()`, including what to do if we include a spline or interaction term, and making predictions and building prediction intervals for linear fits, among other things.
 [It might be the most useful chapter in the Notes](https://thomaselove.github.io/432-notes/effectsize.html).
 2. More to come.

 ## Links about Today's New Packages